symfony/symfony-docs/components/property_info.rst

     $writeInfo = $reflectionExtractor->getWriteInfo(Product::class, 'slug');
     $writeInfo->hasHook();  // true if the property defines a "set" hook

-Both methods return ``null`` when the value is accessed through a method instead of the property itself, such as an accessor, a mutator or the constructor.
+These methods return ``null`` when the value is accessed through a method instead of the property itself, such as an accessor, a mutator or the constructor.

 .. note::